 About LATTE-2 (NCT02120352)

 LATTE-2 is a phase IIb, multicentre, parallel-group, open-label study in ART-naïve HIV-infected adults designed to test the antiviral activity, tolerability, and safety of two intramuscular dosing regimens of a long-acting, two-drug regimen of cabotegravir and rilpivirine.
-After a 20-week induction period on oral cabotegravir and abacavir/lamivudine, suppressed participants were randomised 2:2:1 to receive the long-acting injectable cabotegravir and rilpivirine every eight weeks, every four weeks or to continue the oral cabotegravir and abacavir/lamivudine.
+After a 20-week induction period on oral cabotegravir and abacavir/lamivudine, suppressed participants were randomized 2:2:1 to receive the long-acting injectable cabotegravir and rilpivirine every eight weeks, every four weeks or to continue the oral cabotegravir and abacavir/lamivudine.
 After 96 weeks participants on the oral cabotegravir and abacavir/lamivudine regimen chose an injectable regimen of every eight or four weeks in the extension phase.

 For further information please see https://clinicaltrials.gov/ct2/show/NCT02120352.